iml130/mlir-emitc/README.md

 EmitC is a MLIR dialect to emit C++ code.
 The initial checked in code is forked from https://reviews.llvm.org/D76571.

-**EmitC is currently moved into MLIR core!
-This repository does no longer contain the EmitC dialect itself.**
+**EmitC was moved into MLIR core!
+This repository does no longer contain the EmitC dialect or the C++ emitter.**

 **DISCLAIMER:** This is a research project and not intended for everyday use.
 The code is made available without any support.
 However, we welcome any kind of feedback via the issue tracker.